-The International Center is located in KL 101, down the hall from the Students First Center.
+The International Office is located in KL 101, down the hall from the Students First Center.
 We can be contacted by phone, fax, or email (international@ucmerced.edu).
 Come in to see us or call our front desk at 1-209-228-4722 to ask general questions.
 If you need extensive assistance you may be referred to an international student advisor for a "walk-in" meeting or you may need to schedule an appointment to ensure that your needs are met.
-See 'Office Hours and Walk-In Hours' section below.